 - You may have some documents created in the old repository while we changed the configuration and those can be migrated by executing the report Z_DOC_COPY again. it will pick the delta and copy the documents.

-Question What is I decided to move the documents using ArchiveLink report?
+Question What if I decide to move the documents using ArchiveLink report?

 Response: The documents are copied with a new document ID and if you have other applications that are referring to the document ID then the access would fail.